davegregg/wedding-remarks/README.md

 This is marriage.

-And today, we celebrate the marriage of two of our good friends, Lainey-Bell and Randy, as they journey together and face together all the dualities of life.
+And today, we celebrate the marriage of two of our good friends, __BRIDE__ and __GROOM__, as they journey together and face together all the dualities of life.

 [[Slight pause]]